neilbrown/edlib/DOC/Developer/06-rendering.md

 Importantly and attribute which affects spacing, like 'tab' or 'centre' and which cannot be closed and re-opened must have priority of 0.
+Conversely the attribute "hide" is implicitly disabled when any other attribute has a higher priority, and so it should typically have the largest of the priorities in use.

 I would like 'str2' to be inserted with the given attributes, but that isn't implemented yet.